jarrarhaider1214/docs/pages/user-guide/getting-started/cloud-native-security-policy-management/cloud-native-security-policy-management.md

 ## Manage Secrets and Protect Sensitive Data

-In the video, we will show you how to Manage Secrets and Protect Sensitive Data with the CloudPlex platform.
+In the guide, we will show you how to Manage Secrets and Protect Sensitive Data with the CloudPlex platform.

 CloudPlex integrates the HashiCorp vault.
 We use strong access control policies to keep your data secure at all times.